Shizheng-Wen/Personalweb/content/home/welcome.md

 I strive to develop new methods through the fusion of physical models, data-driven algorithms to understand nature and solve problems in science and engineering.
 See my [Research page](project).

 I am currently a master student in the department of mathematics, ETH Zurich, majoring in computational science and engineering.
-Additionally, I serve as a research assistant advised by [Prof. Hao Sun](https://gsai.ruc.edu.cn/addons/teacher/index/info.html?user_id=25&ruccode=20210163&ln=en) in Gaoling school of artificial intelligence at Renmin University of China.
+My advisor is Prof. [Siddhartha Mishra](https://ethz.ch/en/the-eth-zurich/organisation/who-is-who/math/details.MTY2MzQ3.TGlzdC8xOTA3LDE2NjkxMjU2NTE=.html), and I am closely working with [Ben Moseley](https://benmoseley.blog/) and [Mike Yan Michelis](https://www.linkedin.com/in/mike-yan-michelis-669774174/?originalSubdomain=de)!

 Prior to that, I received my bachelor's degree with highest honor (GPA ranking top 1% among 248 students) from Excellent Class of aircraft power engineering at [Nanjing University of Aeronautics and Astronautics (NUAA)](http://www.nuaa.edu.cn/).